Products for individuals

 Participating life insurance

 Participating life insurance (or whole life insurance) provides permanent life insurance protection with a tax-advantaged cash value component.
 Participating insurance doesn’t require hands-on management by the policyowner.
-Instead, London Life’s professional investment managers manage the assets of the participating account which back the cash value.
+Instead, Canada Life’s professional investment managers manage the assets of the participating account which back the cash value.

 Universal life insurance